twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The third panel changes the advance width with check boxes to center the glyph/set the left side bearing at x=0 and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).

-### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
+### OpenType Designer: GPOS Kerning Editor Buttons
-These buttons are shown when editing the GPOS kerning tables.
-The values at the beginning start with a capital D in square brackets.
+The values of all buttons start with a square bracketted capital D.
-* **Clear Values** – Set the value for all kerning pairs to 0.
-Useful for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter* - Manfred Klein).
+* **Clear Values** – Sets the value for all kerning pairs to zero.
+Used for monospaced fonts with kerning tables (e.g. *Monospaced Typewriter* - Manfred Klein).
 * **Harmonize** – Harmonizes all kerning pairs in subtables.
-* **Clean Up** – Removes all kerning pairs that have a kerning value of 0.
-Version 3.0 through 6.5 removes pairs that are made up with glyphs that are not connected to any Unicode character (version 7.0 & above keeps them).
+* **Clean Up** – Removes all kerning pairs with a zero value.
+Version 3.0 through 6.5 removes pairs with unmapped glyphs (version 7.0 & above keeps them).

-### OpenType Layout Feature Editor (`TCODEEDITORFORM`)
+### OpenType Layout Feature Editor
 * Checkbox: **Debug: VOLT.UseGlyphIds** – It is used only for fonts with Microsoft VOLT projects.

-### Font Test Window (`TFONTTESTFORM`)
+### Font Test Window
 The context menu for `mmFontTest` has two paste options and a multiline text field at the bottom (`Memo1`) with the same text in Arial Bold (13 points).
 Double-click the memo to change the font and size.

 ### Options Window (`TOPTIONSFORM`)
 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).
-The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.
+The **Preview** tab includes three unused buttons to move the selected text string up and down or to reset the list.

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
-These are located in the corners of the program name, version number, copyright notice and the company's website.
+These are located in the corners of the program name, version number, copyright notice and the link to the company's website.
 * **Clr** (Clear) (version 4.5 & above, top left corner) – Removes registration information (see the `Reg` section in **Registry Keys** above).
 Before version 6.0 the text is white and is located in the registration information.
 * **Crash** (top right corner) – Displays a critical error which reads "We hope you enjoyed clicking this crash button".
 * **Trial** (bottom right corner, version 12.0 & above) – Reset the trial period for unregistered copies running after a grace period of 30 days.